ktaylor63/southeast/site/content/endangered-species-act/90-day-finding.md

 {{< figure class="photo-center" src="/images/pages/alligator-snapping-turtle.jpg" alt="A turtle with a very sharp beak." caption="The alligator snapping turtle was petitioned for protection.
 Photo by Garry Tucker, USFWS." link="https://flic.kr/p/9ExpuK" >}}

-## How the Service Makes a Decision
+## How the Service makes a decision

 When making a 90-day finding, we take the following materials into consideration: